syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-shapes.md

 IShapes shapes = groupShape.Shapes;

-//Iterates shape collection to remove the picture in a group shape
+//Iterates the shape collection to remove the picture in a group shape

 foreach (IShape shape in shapes)